 Newcastle Road staged its last Sunderland match on 23 April 1898, a 4-0 win over Nottingham Forest and the team finished runners-up that season to Sheffield United in the league, their best season under Robert Campbell.

 The new stadium was built quickly with construction of the stands taking a mere three months.
 The turf was imported from Ireland and such was its quality that it didn’t need re-laying until the late 1920s.

-Things remained pretty much the same until 1929 when the grandstand’s original wooden construction was torn down and replaced by a new Main Stand featuring the signature lattice work of famed architect Archibald Leitch.
+Things remained pretty much the same at the ground until 1929 when the grandstand’s original wooden construction was torn down and replaced by a new Main Stand featuring the signature lattice work of famed architect Archibald Leitch.
 The work raised capacity again, this time to 60,000, but the cost almost forced the club into bankruptcy.

 The financial woes were staved off and the 1930s brought a return to the good times.
 In 1933 a record crowd of 75,118 attended the FA Cup match with Derby County (not bad for a ground with an official capacity of 60,000!).
-Led by the brilliant Horatio (Raich) Carter,
+By now the manager’s chair had been taken over Scot Johnny Cochrane and were led on the pitch by the brilliant Horatio (Raich) Carter,

 The stadium suffered bomb damage during World War Two but had recovered well enough that it was chosen as the venue for the 1950 Home International Championship match against Wales where goals by Eddie Baily (2), Jackie Milburn and Wilf Mannion saw England, captained by Alf Ramsey, run out 4-2 winners.
 This kept up England’s 100% record at the stadium following two victories over Ireland in 1899 and 1920.